 I got into cooking my meals a few days in advance soon after I went vegan at 16.
 My school cafeteria didn’t exactly boast a range of plantbased options, and I wanted to optimise my time as a busy student.
 Ever since, I’ve been collecting and creating simple, lunchbox-friendly recipes that you can’t get bored of.

-Vegan high protein meal prep
+High protein vegan meal prep

 If you follow me on Instagram, you know I’m pretty serious about my fitness and weightlifting.
 I’m far from a bikini competition, but I lift and eat to build muscle and feel strong.
 After all, there’s nothing like a good gym session for an immediate confidence boost!
 And even as someone that’s active and consciously trying to put on muscle, I get more than enough protein every day from eating plants – without even thinking about it.

-Take this simple quinoa meal prep box as an example.
+Take this simple vegan meal prep box as an example.
 There really is nothing fancy about it.
 No supplements or powders, just wholesome ingredients.
 But according to Cronometer, it brings in a good 35g of protein per serving, thanks to the tempeh and quinoa, which are both complete protein sources.
 So, if you want to re-energise after a workout or fuel a busy day, you’re in the right place.

 How to make tempeh in a rich, smoky tomato sauce